Sensweii/Toolbox_Generics/README.md

-# UserApi
+# ToolboxGenerics
-Simple Users API
+A simple generic API.
+Currently, only contains a User API that offers basic CRUD on User resource.
+Offers a login endpoint that responds with OAuth token for authenticating requests.

+### Installation requirements
+- It is recommended to create a virtual environment to isolate local installations
+- Python 3.9.0
+- pip
+- other packages: pip install -r requirements.txt

+### For developer setup
+- python manage.py runserver --settings=toolbox_generics.settings.dev

 ## Endpoints

 ### /api/v1/users/
 __________________
 #### [GET]
-- returns list of users excluding superusers, deleted, or inactive
+- returns list of users excluding superusers
 - Content-Type: application/json
 - Authorization: Bearer <oauth_token> `optional` returns more details when provided
 - Response: List of users